kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 We propose adding a new CRD called `DisaggregatedSet` that acts as a higher-level controller over LeaderWorkerSet resources.
 The DisaggregatedSet controller will:

-1. Create and manage multiple LeaderWorkerSets (one per phase, 2-10 phases supported)
+1. Create and manage multiple LeaderWorkerSets (one per role, 2-10 roles supported)
 2. Coordinate rolling updates using an N-dimensional algorithm
-3. Automatically create headless Services for each phase per revision
+3. Automatically create headless Services for each role per revision

 ### Risks and Mitigations

 **Risk**: The N-dimensional rolling update algorithm adds complexity that could lead to stuck rollouts.

-**Mitigation**: The algorithm is designed with safety invariants (scale up before scale down, coordinated drain) and the controller is stateless, allowing manual intervention by scaling workloads directly if needed.
+**Mitigation**: The algorithm is designed with safety invariants (scale up before scale down, coordinated drain) and the controller is stateless, allowing manual intervention by scaling replicas directly if needed.

 **Risk**: Adding a new CRD increases the API surface and maintenance burden.